carr0lls/jqueue/README.md

 ```

 ### `PUT` /api/jobs/:job_id
-Edit and update an existing job.
+Edit and update an existing job
-This endpoint will re-add the job to the queue to re-fetch the web data.
-If a url is given, it will refetch data with the new url instead of the original.
+(This endpoint will re-add the job to the queue to re-fetch the web data.
+  If a url is given, it will refetch data with the new url instead of the original).

 Optional parameters:
 ```json
 {